HewlettPackard/hpegl-metal-os-windows-iso/README.md

 used and modify how Windows is installed via an Autounattend file.
 Once the build is done, you can add your new service to the HPE Bare Metal Portal and deploy a host with that new image.

+Default parameters, such as Windows 2019 and 2022 source ISO locations and target web server information are specified in `Config\Config.ps1`.
+You should edit this file for your own environment.

 # Windows Licensing

 > [!NOTE]
+> The default configuration will create an image using an evaluation version of Windows Server.
-> Microsoft Windows will operate in evaluation mode for 90 days.
+> These editions of Microsoft Windows will operate in evaluation mode for 90 days.
 > To use this Windows after the evaluation period, you must register for a Microsoft product license.

 Before you begin, check to see that you have the correct evaluation